fossabot/iOS-SDK/README.md

 #### Image transformation

-`PXPTransform` class is responsible for image transformation and URL generation that are mapped to Pixpie cloud.
+`PXPTransform` class is responsible for Pixpie URL generation from `originUrl`.
-Can be intialized with

 ```objective-c